 Do You Have A Painting Project We Can Help With?

-A quick paint coating inspection and a few simple maintenance steps will keep your paint looking fresh and literally add years to the life of a paint job.
+A quick paint coating inspection and a few simple maintenance steps will keep your new paint looking fresh and literally add years to the life of a paint job.

 Inspect your paint coating at least once a year.
-Following are some paint maintenance tips that can help you extend the life of your exterior paint job and ultimately save you time and money.
+Here are some paint maintenance tips that can help you extend the life of your exterior paint job and ultimately save you time and money.

 Dealing with Mildew and Mold

 Exterior paint can support growth of mildew, particularly after they have weathered for more than a couple of years.
 Mildew will most likely occur on northern exposure and in shaded and damp areas.
 Where mildew is found call your favorite painting contractor or do as follows: